Bathing and Skin Care for the Newborn

 Never take your hands off your baby or walk away, even for a moment.

 Be sure to clean the bathtub after each use.

-made especially for babies, but your baby's doctor can advise you about other products.
+made especially for babies, but your baby's healthcare provider can advise you about

-Products for adults may be too harsh for a baby and may contain irritants or allergens.
+other products.
+Products for adults may be too harsh for a baby and may contain irritants

+or allergens.
 Many parents like to use lotions.
-However, unless the baby's skin is dry, lotions
+But unless the baby's skin is dry,

-really are not needed.
-Powders should be avoided, unless they are recommended by your
+lotions really are not needed.
+Powders should be avoided unless they are recommended

 Many babies have rashes and bumps that are normal.
 Some rashes may be a sign of a